A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \begin{Lemma} We have a functor, $ \Times \colon \HFb\times \HFb \to \HFb$, sending the equivalence class of,

 to the equivalence class of,

-(Note that the latter span is fibrant, since the product of two fibrations is a fibration.) \end{Lemma} \begin{proof} This follows from straightforward calculations. \end{proof} It can furthermore be proved that $\HFb$ is a monoidal category, with this tensor product, but we will not need this here.
+(Note that the latter span is fibrant, since the product of two fibrations is a fibration.) \end{Lemma} \begin{proof} This follows from straightforward calculations using Lemma \ref{lem:sums.prods}. \end{proof} It can furthermore be proved that $\HFb$ is a monoidal category, with this tensor product, but we will not use this here.
 For details in the dual case of cofibrant cospans, see \cite{Torzewska,Torzewska-HomCobs}.